 Will I have to pay tuition for both years of attendance?

-No. The tuition is for the entire program.
+No. The one-time tuition covers the entire

 Do I have to pay for PHM registration as well as the tuition?